 No luck getting your APR lowered?
 Keep building your credit score and try again in several months.
-Try to pay off your credit card debt in full each month so you never have to worry about your APR.
+Try to pay your credit card balance in full each month so you never have to worry about your APR.

 Pro tip: Be nice